Get In Touch

 Customizing Your ISO 8 Cleanroom

-Designing an ISO Class 8 cleanroom is not a one-size-fits-all process.
+Designing an ISO 8 cleanroom is not a one-size-fits-all process.
 Each project is different, and may include unique operational requirements, spatial constraints, or industry-specific regulations.
 Other considerations include material selection, layout, and HVAC system design.

 With over 30 years of experience, Allied Cleanrooms knows that every project is unique.
 If you’re planning a cleanroom and need advice, feel free to reach out and get a free custom quote today.